From topological amplitudes to rescattering dynamics in charmed baryon decays: Phenomenological analysis

 This value is smaller than the branching fraction for the $\Lambda_c^+\to \Sigma^0K^+$ decay.
 To test the K\"orner-Pati-Woo theorem, a more precise measurement of the branching fraction for the $\Lambda_c^+\to \Sigma^+K^0_S$ mode is crucial.

+The K\"orner-Pati-Woo theorem can also be tested via the $\Omega^0_c\to \Sigma^+K^-$ and $\Omega^0_c\to \Sigma^0K^0_S$ modes.
+If the K\"orner-Pati-Woo theorem holds, the branching fractions of these two modes have equation that \cite{Liu:2025hbf}

+under isospin symmetry.
+Due to the well-defined flavor symmetry of decuplet baryons, there are more equations hold if both the KPW theorem and isospin symmetry are valid in the $B_{c\overline 3}\to B_{10}P$ decays \cite{Wang:2024nxb}:

+One can test the KPW theorem under isospin symmetry by checking above equations through measuring branching fractions or decay parameters.

-Due to the well-defined flavor symmetry of decuplet baryons, there are more decay channels to test the K\"orner-Pati-Woo theorem in the $B_{c\overline 3}\to B_{10}P$ decays.
-In Ref.~\cite{Wang:2024nxb}, we propose several equations involving singly Cabibbo-suppressed modes can be used to test the K\"orner-Pati-Woo theorem.
-We can also use Cabibbo-favored $B_{c\overline{3}} \to B_{10} P$ modes to test the K\"orner-Pati-Woo theorem under $SU(3)_F$ symmetry.
-According to the K\"orner-Pati-Woo theorem, the branching fractions of $\Xi^+_c\to \Sigma^{* +}\overline K^0$ and $\Xi^+_c\to \Xi^{* 0}\pi^+$ modes are zero.
-These conclusions are not valid after including $SU(3)_F$ breaking effects.
-Compared to the $\Lambda_c^+\to \Sigma^0K^+$ and $\Lambda_c^+\to \Sigma^+K^0$ decays, they might not be the golden modes in testing the K\"orner-Pati-Woo theorem.
+We can also test the K\"orner-Pati-Woo theorem under $SU(3)_F$ symmetry.
+For example, the branching fractions of $\Xi^+_c\to \Sigma^{* +}\overline K^0$ and $\Xi^+_c\to \Xi^{* 0}\pi^+$ modes are zero in the $SU(3)_F$ limit if to the K\"orner-Pati-Woo theorem holds.
+However, these conclusions are not valid after including the $SU(3)_F$ breaking effects.
+Considering the evident $SU(3)_F$ breaking effects, testing the K\"orner-Pati-Woo theorem under $SU(3)_F$ symmetry might not be a excellent strategy.